🕵 The Cache Hit Paradox

 ncu --import ./problems/p30/kernel3_analysis.ncu-rep --page details

-When you run these commands, you’ll see output like this:
+When you run these commands, you’ll see output like this (B200; the absolute figures depend on your GPU, the gap between them does not):

 Key metrics to investigate: